 - Contraceptive Pill.
 There are different kinds of contraceptive pills.
-It works by releasing a hormone in to your body.
+It works by releasing a hormone into your body.
 The pill is available from a doctor or Sexual Health clinic. - Contraceptive Pill.
 Pills are over 99% effective at preventing pregnancy if taken correctly.
 You need to remember to take a pill every day. - Patch: This is a very sticky patch that you stick on your body.
-It works by releasing a hormone in to your body. - Patch.
+It works by releasing a hormone into your body. - Patch.
 Each patch lasts for 1 week.
 You change the patch every week for 3 weeks, then have a week off without a patch.
-The patch is over 99% effective at preventing pregnancy. - Implant.
+The patch is over 99% effective at preventing pregnancy.

+- Implant.
 A little plastic rod put under the skin on the arm.
-It works by releasing a hormone in to your body.
-The implant lasts for up to 3 years.

-- o Implant.
-The doctor puts it in for you.
+It works by releasing a hormone into your body.
+The implant lasts for up to 3 years. - o Implant.
+The nurse or doctor puts it in for you.
 The implant is over 99% effective at preventing pregnancy.
 After 3 years, the doctor can take it out and put another implant in for you. - Injection.
 An injection is given by a nurse at a doctor's surgery or Sexual Health clinic.
 Or you might be offered the injection that you do yourself at home.
-The injection works by releasing a hormone in to your body. - Injection.
+The injection works by releasing a hormone into your body. - Injection.
 The injection can be given between every 11 to 14 weeks.
 Before the 14 weeks is up you need to get your next injection.
 The injection can be over 99% effective if you get your injections in time. - Condoms for men (male and women (female).
 Condoms do 2 things they protect both men and women from sexually transmitted infections and they are also a contraceptive (they stop the sperm meeting the egg). - Male condom.
 Condoms work by collecting the semen and sperm when the man ejaculates during sex.
 This stops the semen and sperm travelling up the vagina and meeting the egg.
-Condoms are 98% effective at preventing pregnancy is used correctly. - Female condom.
-A woman's condom fits inside her vagina.
-When the man puts his penis inside her vagina during sex and ejaculates, the semen and sperm collects in the condom.
-Female condoms are 95% effective at preventing pregnancy if used correctly. - 4.
-Where can you get condoms?
-Slide 16 gives some information, in discussing the information do stress that the condoms that are available for free are top quality/as effective as those bought.
+Condoms are 98% effective at preventing pregnancy is used correctly. - o Internal condom (also called the female condom).
+The internal condom fits inside the vagina.
+When the man puts his penis inside the vagina during sex and ejaculates, the semen and sperm collects in the condom.
+Internal condoms are 95% effective at preventing pregnancy if used correctly.

+4. Where can you get contraception and condoms?

+The slide gives some information, in discussing the information on condoms do stress that the condoms that are available for free are top quality/as effective as those bought.
 The last bullet identifies that there may be a local free service, if there is insert your local details.

-Where can you get condoms?
+Where can you get contraception and condoms?

-- Free condoms are available in many places such as local sexual health clinics and local free condom schemes.
+- You can get contraception from your GP, sexual health clinics (including young people's clinics) and pharmacies. - Free condoms are available in many places such as local sexual health clinics and local free condom schemes.
 In some places you can get them in youth clubs or community centres or young people's drop-ins. - You can buy condoms and lube in a lot of shops and supermarkets. - The condoms you get for free are just as effective as those you can buy. - There is a condoms for free service.
-You can use this if you are under 16 - 5.
+You can use this if you are under 16. - 5.
 Emergency contraception: Ask, have the young people heard of Emergency Contraception?
 They might say 'the morning after pill' acknowledge this if they do but say actually there some important information about this, so it's not really just a morning after thing.
 The set of slides explains what this is and how it works.